Vincent Cassel

 Personal Life

-Cassel married Italian actress Monica Bellucci in 1999; the couple had two daughters, Deva (born 2004) and Léonie (born 2010), and announced their separation in 2013.
-He later married model Tina Kunakey in 2018 and the couple had a daughter, Amazonie (born 2019); they separated in 2023.
-In 2023 media reports confirmed a relationship with model Narah Baptista and in January 2025 Cassel and Baptista welcomed a son, Caetano.
+Cassel married Italian actress Monica Bellucci in 1999; the couple had two daughters, Deva (born 2004) and Léonie (born 2010), and they separated in 2013.
+He married model Tina Kunakey in 2018, and they have a daughter, Amazonie, born in April 2019; the couple separated in 2023.
+Cassel entered a relationship with model Narah Baptista in 2023, and he welcomed a son, Caetano, in January 2025.
+His family life has been a public aspect of his profile alongside his film career.